Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: Conclusion

 \section{Conclusion}

 In this paper, we investigated an IRS-assisted sparse MIMO system and showed that near-field propagation, when exploited by sparse arrays, can serve as a key enabler for effective multi-user spatial multiplexing.
 Our analysis revealed that near-field effects can substantially alleviate the user-channel correlation bottleneck inherent in far-field models, and we derived a closed-form favorable propagation metric and a geometry-driven deployment rule to guide system design.
 Furthermore, we showed that deterministic engineering of the IRS phases shapes the user channels into a well-conditioned form that supports robust interference management.
 For practical Rician fading channels, we developed an efficient alternating optimization algorithm to maximize the ergodic sum-rate by jointly designing the IRS phase shifts and user power allocation based on statistical CSI.
 Numerical results validated the analysis and demonstrated substantial performance gains, indicating that near-field sparse array engineering is a promising approach for enhancing the spatial multiplexing capability of IRS-assisted communications.
+Future work will extend the proposed framework to account for mutual coupling, calibration errors, IRS hardware degradation, and wideband frequency-dependent near-field modeling.